mx-psi/tfg/text/CompSci/03-grover.md

 The chapter is organized as follows: first we present the general problem Grover's algorithm attempts to solve and why it can be potentially useful.

-Then, we describe the classical algorithm  and the quantum Grover's algorithm and prove that it is asymptotically optimal in the query complexity setting.
+Then, we describe the classical algorithm and the quantum Grover's algorithm with a known number of solutions.

-Lastly, we show how to implement this algorithm in the programming language Quipper.
+Finally, we show how to obtain the number of solutions and prove that it is asymptotically optimal in the query complexity setting.

 ## Search problems